 I’ll fly economy 99.9% of the time, but I will bid for an upgrade on a long-haul flight.

-I like the notion of choosing how much extra I’m willing to pay for comfort, and let chance decide whether that is enough.
+I like the notion of choosing how much extra I’m willing to pay for comfort, and letting chance decide whether that is enough.
 I generally bid low.
 I don’t win an upgrade often.

 In fact, it’s a very democratic feature because it gives me an opportunity to get a deal for the front–without having mileage status.
 It’s the perfect compromise.